AMalekB-Research/claims-evidence-upload-ux/README.md

 ## The Solution

-A guided evidence upload flow embedded within the existing policyholder mobile app, integrated directly with the internal claims management CRM.
+A guided evidence upload flow embedded within the existing policyholder mobile app, which does not currently allow evidence upload,   integrated directly with the internal claims management CRM.

 **User flow:**